coderaiser/escover/README.md

 ![image](https://user-images.githubusercontent.com/1573141/149822261-ff9bc3b4-6ee4-452c-9ada-3cc922b630ec.png)

+## What formatters exists?

+There is two types of formatters:
+- `lines` adds links to each line;
+- `files` shows information in table;

+You can choose formatter with `ESCOVER_FORMAT` env variable.

 ## What if I want to use 🎩`ESCover` with `mock-import`?

 Experimental `loaders` supports only one, for now.
 So [zenload](https://github.com/coderaiser/zenload) should be used.